-This page provides you with instructions on how to extract data from MySQL and load it into Azure SQL Data Warehouse.
+This page provides you with instructions on how to extract data from MySQL and load it into Azure Synapse.
 (If this manual process sounds onerous, check out Stitch, which can do all the heavy lifting for you in just a few clicks.)

 What is MySQL?

 MySQL is the world's most popular open source relational database management system (RDBMS).
 It's the data store for countless websites and applications; chances are you interact with MySQL-powered technology every day.
 MySQL is largely used as a transactional or operational database, and not as much for analytics.

 Azure Synapse (formerly Azure SQL Data Warehouse) is a cloud-based petabyte-scale columnar database service with controls to manage compute and storage resources independently.
 It offers encryption of data at rest and dynamic data masking to mask sensitive data on the fly, and it integrates with Azure Active Directory.
 It can replicate to read-only databases in different geographic regions for load balancing and fault tolerance.

 MySQL provides several methods for extracting data; the one you use may depend upon your needs and skill set.